man455/wordpress-job-manager/readme.txt

 == Other Plugin Support ==

-The Job Manager supports added functionality when other plugins are installed.
+Job Manager supports added functionality when other plugins are installed.
 If you think your plugin could add some functionality to Job Manager, please [submit a feature request](http://code.google.com/p/wordpress-job-manager/issues/list).

 = Google XML Sitemaps =